Loretta Lynn, the country music icon who chronicled the lives of working-class women, has died peacefully in her sleep at age 90.

-Now, the singer’s handwritten lyrics for “Fist City,” as well as other personal items from her six-decade career, are joining the collection of the Smithsonian’s National Museum of American History.
-Sony Music Entertainment’s Legacy Recordings division, which released Lynn’s newest album, Still Woman Enough, in March 2021, announced the donation on Thursday—the artist’s 90th birthday.
+Earlier this year, the singer’s handwritten lyrics for “Fist City,” as well as other personal items from her six-decade career, joined the collection of the Smithsonian’s National Museum of American History.
+Sony Music Entertainment’s Legacy Recordings division, which released Lynn’s newest album, Still Woman Enough, in March 2021, announced the donation on April 14—the artist’s 90th birthday.

 “Most songwriters tended to write about falling in love, breaking up and being alone, things like that,” Lynn told the Wall Street Journal’s Marc Myers in 2016.
 “The female view I wrote about was new. … I just wrote about what I knew, and what I knew usually involved something that somebody did to me.”

 In the case of “Fist City,” inspiration struck in the form of rumors that her husband hadn’t been true to her while she was recording music in Nashville.
 As she angrily made the 75-mile drive back home to Hurricane Mills, Tennessee, she began writing about the situation in her head.